yamad/jhuds_tidyhar/CodeBook.md

 The full dataset for all subjects, activities, and variables is calculated by the `makeFullDataset` function in `run_analysis.R`.
-By default, this dataset is saved as `har_full`, consiting of 7 variables:
+By default, this dataset is saved as `har_full`, consisting of the following columns:

   1. **subject** identifier for the human subject who performed the activity, by integer id 1-30.